 I have less information on this ancestor than the one I wrote about last week.
 As far as I can tell to date, no one has included his bio in a book. ; ) On, the other hand, I am lucky enough to have a copy of some hand-written recollections of family by his daughter-in-law, Pearl Pauline Bailey (my great grand-mother, wife of John's son Philip A. Snyder).
 Thus far, her recollections of various family members in her family tree and that of her husband, have proven to be largely, but not entirely, accurate (or at least sometimes confusing), and a hand-drawn (on one sheet of paper) family tree which is drawn in a way that indicates the person drawing it tended to believe the viewer already knew these people as many names are incomplete (it's a help for verifying the record X I'm looking at refers to the right family).

-John Snyder was born in Pennsylvania on or about August 15, 1854, to John and Hannah Snyder, according to his obituary.** Where in Pennsylvania, I don’t know yet. ** Some of my research indicates his parents were born in Pennsylvania, but more of it indicates they were born in Germany.** John always told the census taker they were born in Germany and my great --grandmother's notes say his father was born near Stutgard and his mother's father, Philip, was born in Dumstart, but does not indicate where John's mother was born.
+John Snyder was born in Pennsylvania on or about August 15, 1854, to John and Hannah Snyder, according to his obituary; however, the obituary is slightly inaccurate as his mother's name was Margaretha Pink.
+[My posts on my third great-grandparents: Johannes Schneider (see HERE) and Margaretha Pink (see HERE2).]
+John was christened Johannes Schneider on November 3, 1854 in the Second Evangelical Lutheran Church in Chambersburg, PA.
+Some of my research indicates his parents were born in Pennsylvania, but more of it indicates they were born in Germany.
+John always told the census taker they were born in Germany and my great --grandmother's notes say his father was born ne near Stuttgart and his mother's father, Philip, was born in "Dumstart" but does not indicate where John's mother was born.
 Hannah’s maiden name was Pink (my great-grandmother’s notes say that her name was originally Pinkstein but that she dropped the “stein”, and that she may have been Jewish.
-GGM’s notes say that after she dropped the “stein” they laughed about her being named “Pink”), but I have no records on her other than a reference to her maiden name as Pink on John’s death certificate.
+GGM’s notes say that after she dropped the “stein” they laughed about her being named “Pink”).

 So far I have nothing on his life with his birth family, other than he had three sisters and two brothers, according to GGM's tree.
 They were Deenie (married name Buess or Buse), Elizabeth (married name Hines), Mary (married name Keckly), Ben, Charles, and John.
 [Charles is not listed in the obituary and may have predeceased John, if he existed; the others are listed as surviving John in his obituary.]